SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 **Wind Turbines**

-For the modeling of wind turbines, the weather data set must include wind speeds.
+For the modeling of wind turbines, the weather data set must include wind speeds, as well as the roughness length z0 and the pressure.
 The wind speeds must be available for a measurement height of 10 m in the unit m/s.

 The system data of the wind turbine to be modelled are obtained